top of page

-Clinical Comparison of GyroStim to Standard of Care for Vestibular Dysfunction / Balance Disorders
+Clinical Comparison of GyroStim (GS) With Standard of Care (SOC) to SOC Only for Treatment of Vestibular Dysfunction

-Vestibular rehabilitation therapy (VRT) is a form of physical therapy (PT) that has been recognized as the standard of care (SOC) for treating vestibular dysfunction and balance disorders for decades.
+Vestibular rehabilitation therapy (VRT) is a specialized form of physical therapy (PT) that has been recognized as the SOC for treating vestibular dysfunction for decades.

-• GS+SOC is clinical data for treatment of vestibular dysfunction consisting of vestibular rehabilitation therapy plus GyroStim (GS) therapy
+SOC is clinical data for treatment of vestibular dysfunction consisting of targeted vestibular rehabilitation therapy alone

 The two patient groups in this comparison consisted of randomly selected patients diagnosed with vestibular dysfunction resulting from either PCS, BPPV, PPPD, BVL, CVA, or MdDS.